 - DBS status: So we know which staff and volunteers have Enhanced, Standard and Basic DBS checks and employ people appropriately

-- Additional capacity and skills: to help us best match staff and volunteer skills and abilities to Member need
+- Additional capacity and skills: to help us best match staff and volunteer skills and abilities to Beneficiary’s needs.

 An example of what this additional use of your personal data might look like is:

-This means that healthy staff, younger than 70 years, with an appropriate DBS and living close to or nearest to a Member might be asked to collect shopping or prescriptions and drop that at a Member’s home; while vulnerable staff and volunteers or those that live too far away, might be asked to phone or Skype Members to befriend them, give advice or help them feel less isolated.
+This means that healthy staff, younger than 70 years, with an appropriate DBS and living close to or nearest to a Beneficiary might be asked to collect shopping or prescriptions and drop that at a Beneficiary’s home; while vulnerable staff and volunteers or those that live too far away, might be asked to phone or video call a Beneficiary to befriend them, give advice or help them feel less isolated.

 This same map might also allow us to offer staff and volunteers to support partner organisations in need, in which case, we may share your data with those organisations (we will have a data sharing agreement with them).
 We are only likely to do this with your agreement to offer your service to this organisation.